-I am a black woman therefore I speak from the experiences of a black woman.
-Where the experiences of black women are similar and familiar it’s easy for black women to identify with me.
-I always advocate for black women because we aren’t always chosen first and are often under-represented in spaces where we should be present and seen.
+I am a black woman therefore I speak from the experiences of a Black Woman.
+Where the experiences of Black Women are similar and familiar it’s easy for Black Women to identify with me.
+I always advocate for Black Women because we aren’t always chosen first and are often under-represented in spaces where we should be present and seen.
 But I do have women of different races and backgrounds including men who write to me thanking me for the value Toya Talks brings.
-Toya Talks allows you to put your career into perspective and think about how you navigate the office politics in the pursuit of career success providing you with proactive solutions and that objective transcends to all irrespective of race, gender, creed or background.
+Toya Talks allows you to put your career into perspective and encourages you too think about how you navigate the office politics in the pursuit of career success, providing you with proactive solutions and that objective transcends to all irrespective of race, gender, creed or background.

 Being a Black Woman asserting yourself, being confident or even forth-right is laced with all types of stereotypes and preconceived negativity.
 The reality is you can continue as is or you can accept that these stereotypes exist and rather than subdue you, you take control.
 These stereotypes are used as a weapon to subdue and oppress you from questioning things or even stunt your career growth, but when you learn to use the governance process and become a career politician using the Toya Talks platform you strategically navigate the hurdles created by those stereotypes.

 Most definitely.
 I find the experiences of men in the workplace is much different especially Black Men.
 I regularly receive emails from Black Men sharing their experiences and how they have used the learnings from the Toya Talks platform and adapted it to their work situations and yielded positive results.